 Companies need to set up and maintain these controls to safeguard personal data.
 It ensures no one is cooking the books or ‘accidentally’ misplacing a few million dollars.

 An example of an internal controls process would be the segregation of duties (SOD), where multiple people are not involved in critical tasks such as payment approvals.
 This also ensures that there is no conflict of interest among powerful stakeholders within the organization.
-It aims to prevent possible manipulation of sensitive financial information.
+This aims to prevent possible manipulation of sensitive financial information.

 2. Financial reporting